gskbyte/GranadaLayout/README.md

 - ``LinearLayout`` is already implemented and works flawlessly with the already tested views
 - There are categories to support size measurement for some views from UIKit
 - Some test controllers are implemented
+- Caching is implemented

 TODO:
 -----
-- Add size calculation and tests for all UIKit base views
+- Add size calculation and tests for all UIKit base views, if needed
     - UITextField
     - UISegmentedControl
     - UIWebView